-The number one request for podiatrists is to perform a diabetic check and to provide assistance for diabetic foot management.
-As such, I felt it to be appropriate to provide an entry detailing why the foot is so important in the case of diabetes.
+The number one request for allied health professionals is to perform a diabetic check and to provide assistance for diabetic foot and health management.

 What is Diabetes Mellitus?

 Let’s start at the beginning.
 Diabetes Mellitus, or diabetes, is a condition that is caused when the pancreas is either unable, or is unable to produce the hormone insulin.